 Immerse yourself in the world of surfing at UC Santa Barbara

-While you don’t have to be a Swiftie to enroll in “Artistry and Entrepreneurship: Taylor’s Version” at UC Berkeley, as the class founder warns, “you might become one.”
+While you don’t have to be a Swiftie to enroll in “Artistry, Entrepreneurship and Policy: Taylor’s Version” at UC Berkeley, as the class founder warns, “you might become one.”
 The course is offered through the DeCal program (shorthand for Democratic Education), where undergraduate students propose and lead their own classes.

 From expounding on the literary devices of Percy Jackson to practicing British parliamentary debate or even learning to play the carillon bells in Sather Tower, some 150 DeCals each semester delve into an eclectic range of topics.
 The pass/fail classes let students earn course credits while geeking out over shared interests or learning from their classmates’ unique experiences.
 And with 6,000 to 8,000 students partaking each year, DeCals are very Cal.

 The Taylor Swift class was the brainchild of Crystal Haryanto, who graduated with a degree in economics in 2023.
 A diehard Swift fan — her favorite album is Speak Now (Taylor’s Version) — Haryanto wanted to explore her idol’s pop empire through a business lens.
-She recruited a pair of current students, Sofia Lendahl and Miaad Bushala, to co-teach the class.
+Last year she recruited a pair of students, Sofia Lendahl and Miaad Bushala, to co-teach the class.

 The class looks at all things Taylor, from her renowned lyricism to “Swiftonomics,” asking, among other questions: What makes a Swiftie?
 What are concertgoers really paying for?
 How can art and authenticity create a viable enterprise?
 And, just how big is the Swift empire?